Longhorn Funding logo

 Longhorn Funding Review

 Longhorn Funding is a private money lending company based in Austin, Texas, operating at 9705 Burnet Rd Suite 322.
-The company positions itself as a hard money lender focused on serving real estate investors and developers across Texas with fast capital solutions and local market expertise.
+The company positions itself as a hard money lender focused on serving real estate investors and developers across Texas with fast capital solutions and local market experience context.
 Founded on the principle of understanding Texas real estate, Longhorn Funding emphasizes speed, flexibility, and personalized service as core differentiators in a traditionally slow-moving lending landscape.

 Longhorn Funding offers hard money loans, bridge loans, acquisition financing, and refinancing solutions tailored to real estate investors.
 Their product suite covers residential, commercial, and development projects throughout Texas.
 The company advertises a streamlined approval process designed to eliminate lengthy bank delays and enable faster deal closures.
 Loan products are customized to individual investor situations, acknowledging that real estate opportunities often require flexible terms outside traditional mortgage parameters.